phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 }
 ```

 These lines are taken from the default linker script of `ld`, which can be obtained through `ld ‑verbose`.
+The `.text` _output_ section contains now all `.text.*` _input_ sections of the static library (and the same applies for the `.rodata` and `.data.rel.ro` sections).

 Now there are only 12 sections left and we get a much more useful output:

 ![qemu output](/images/qemu-memory-areas-and-kernel-sections.png)

+If you like, you can compare this output to the `objdump -h build/kernel-x86_64.bin` output.
+You will see that the start addresses and sizes match exactly for each section.
+The sections with flags `0x0` are mostly debug sections, so they don't need to be loaded.
+And the last few sections of the QEMU output aren't in the `objdump` output because they are special sections such as string tables.

 ### Start and End of Kernel
 We can now use the ELF section tag to calculate the start and end address of our loaded kernel: